Sagwitch: Church service

 In 1873, Sagwitch was baptized and confirmed as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) by George Washington Hill.
 The rest of Sagwitch's band, totalling about 100 people, were also baptized into the LDS Church.
 Sagwitch went on to receive priesthood and was ordained to the office of an Elder.
-Later on, in 1875, Sagwitch and his wife were sealed for time and all eternity in the Endowment House, an ordinance performed by Wilford Woodruff.
+Later on, in 1875, Sagwitch and his wife were sealed in the Endowment House, an ordinance performed by Wilford Woodruff.
 Frank became one of the first Native Americans to serve as a missionary for the LDS Church.
 Sagwitch's grandson Moroni Timbimboo was the first Native American to serve as a bishop in the church.
 Sagwitch and his family also contributed labor towards the building of the Logan Utah Temple.
 In 1880, Sagwitch and his band settled in Washakie, Utah.
 They operated a small church farm there.
 Today Washakie is a ghost town.

 The Daughters of Utah Pioneer building near Avon Utah serves as a small museum for Chief Sagwitch.